castral02/tf_binding/toolkit_to_train/README.md

 *Cross Attention*

-This module creates contextual relationship between different features by apply cross-attention helping the model learn about what parts of the input are most relevant to another.
+This module creates contextual relationships between different features by applying cross-attention helping the model learn about what parts of the input are most relevant to another.

-In this architecture, cross attention is used to model the folling interactions,
+In this architecture, cross attention is used to model the following interactions,
 1. Transcription factor sequences and interface structural features
 2. Transcription factor sequence and AlphaFold Metrics
 3. Domain sequences and AlphaFold Metrics